dierat/codetestapi/README.md

 # Code Test API

-This is an API for checking if a string of JavaScript code contains various functionality.
+This is an API for checking if a string of JavaScript code contains specific or structure functionality.
 This is intended primarily for the purpose of analyzing a learning programmer's code to determine if they're using the intended tools at their disposal for the problem given to them.

 # How to use it